sayemather/rag-10k-eval/README.md

 ## What I'd Improve Next

-- **Semantic chunking** — detect topic boundaries instead of splitting by character count
+- **Semantic chunking**: detect topic boundaries instead of splitting by character count
-- **Chunk overlap** — 1-2 sentence overlap at boundaries to avoid splitting key facts across chunks
+- **Chunk overlap**: 1-2 sentence overlap at boundaries to avoid splitting key facts across chunks
-- **Metadata filtering** — tag chunks by filing section (Item 7, Item 8) and filter at query time
+- **Metadata filtering**: tag chunks by filing section (Item 7, Item 8) and filter at query time
-- **Larger test set** — 20 questions is enough to show the framework works; 100+ would give statistically reliable scores
+- **Larger test set**: 20 questions is enough to show the framework works; 100+ would give statistically reliable scores
-- **Human-labeled ground truth** — synthetic Q&A pairs are a good start but human-reviewed questions would be more rigorous
+- **Human-labeled ground truth**: synthetic Q&A pairs are a good start but human-reviewed questions would be more rigorous
-- **Cross-year corpus** — add prior year filings to surface temporal retrieval failures
+- **Cross-year corpus**: add prior year filings to surface temporal retrieval failures